OkicB/E-Commerce-React-App/README.md

 ### Contribution

-We welcome contributions!
+I welcome contributions!
 If you have suggestions, encounter bugs, or want to enhance the project, please open an issue or submit a pull request.

 Feel free to customize the links, details, or any other information based on your app's specific characteristics.
 Happy coding!